 Each level has a specific set of configurations.
-In addition, there are several configuration elements that are accepted at multiple levels to provide the flexibility of applying a configuration across an entire system component or just part of a component.
+In addition, there are several configuration elements that are accepted at more than one level to provide the flexibility of applying a configuration across an entire system component or just part of a component.

 '''

 <ias-component>

-cess-set>
+<process-type>

+<process-set>

 '''